 Hope this helps, and keep your eyes healthy!
 You're lucky to have close to 20/20 vision!

 - Converting glasses prescription to toric contact lens prescription?

 - How to convert my eye prescription to contact lens prescription (power)?

 - My doctor gave me a prescription for glasses, will contact lens be the same prescription?

-- Converting contact lens prescription to glasses prescription?
+- Can I get a contact lens prescription based on my glasses prescription?

 - Why is my glasses prescription stronger than my contact lens prescription?